 Taxes collected on the slot machines would be used to offset property taxes.
 Thanks to the gambling industry's money, Eyman qualified Initiative 892, but it was wildly unpopular: voters overwhelmingly rejected it that November.

-In August of 2004, a few months before voters rejected Initiative 892, Eyman finally found someone willing to put up money for his initiatives: Woodinville multimillionaire Michael Dunmire, who made a fortune as an investment banker.
+In August of 2004, a few months before voters rejected Initiative 892, Eyman finally found someone willing to put up money for his initiatives: Woodinville multimillionaire Michael Dunmire (October 4th, 1944 — March 29th, 2014), who made a fortune as an investment banker.

-Eyman has also flirted with the religious right in Washington State; he took it upon himself to sponsor Referendum 65 in 2006.
-R-65 was an attempt to force a pubilic vote on ESHB 2661, the legislation that outlawed discrimination on the basis of sexual orientation.
+Aside from qualifying initiatives to wipe out funding for the state’s public services, Eyman has also flirted with Washington’s religious right.
+In 2006, Eyman opportunistically sponsored Referendum 65 , an attempt to force a public vote on ESHB 2661 — the landmark legislation that outlawed discrimination on the basis of sexual orientation.
 Referendum 65 fell short of qualifying the ballot, much to the chagrin of right wing pastors, who had opposed passage of the law for decades.

 Eyman has made a name for himself as a brash speaker; he talks quickly and stays on message relentlessly.
 He is a master of media manipulation, able to get the state's newspapers, television stations, and radio stations to cover almost anything he does.
 His regularly and frequently emails reporters and political writers (all of his emails to supporters are copied to the press) and stops by their offices.... whether they want to hear from him or not.
 He seems to believe that he benefits from any publicity.